top of page

 • Serve as a leader, educator, and professional in ways that strengthen and enrich individuals, families, communities, and society.

-• Exhibit an understanding of basic teaching strategies, instructional techniques, and curriculum design that draws from Jewish traditions and culture.
+• Exhibit an understanding of formal and informal education, including basic teaching strategies, instructional techniques, and curriculum design that draws from Jewish traditions and culture.

-• Apply instructional techniques and skills in order to strengthen the learning and religious development of Jewish students
+• Apply instructional techniques and skills in order to strengthen the learning and religious development of Jewish students, inside and outside of the classroom.

 bottom of page